swcarpentry/training-course/_submissions/round-01/3/2012-09-30-mastery-azalee-bostroem.md

 3. How do I test my code in a time efficient manner (I know this is very context specific)?

 <p style="padding-left: 30px;">
-  <strong>Novice:</strong> Test everything once you&#8217;ve finished the whole program.
+  <strong>Novice:</strong> Test everything once you've finished the whole program.
 Make sure you get the reasonable results on the analysis you wrote your program for.
 </p>

 <p style="padding-left: 30px;">